GuntarsK/Car-rent-frontend/README.md

 ### Car Rental frontend

-Frontend for Car Rent Spring Boot app: https://github.com/GuntarsK/Car-Rent-Demo-App
+Front-end for Car Rent Spring Boot app: https://github.com/GuntarsK/Car-Rent-Demo-App

 ### Prerequisites

-You must have cloned backed for this project, available in a separate repository: https://github.com/GuntarsK/Car-Rent-Demo-App
+You must have cloned back-end for this project, available in a separate repository: https://github.com/GuntarsK/Car-Rent-Demo-App

 You must have Node.js and its package manager (npm) installed.

 ### Clone `Car-rent-frontend`